qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 Selection Handling
 ******************

-The framework contains a couple of widgets which support selection handling.
+The framework contains several widgets which support selection handling.
 These are divided into widgets that support ``Single Selection`` and others that support ``Multi Selection``.
 A widget which supports multi selection also supports single selection.

 Here is a list of widgets which support single and/or multi selection: